Saturday, February 21, 2026

 “No. You NEED to fill these out.”

 Up until that point, Ricky and Brad had been born in Japan at a military hospital.
 There were no complicated pre-registration requirements.
 Things were handled differently.
+This was our first stateside birth — and Florida Keys Memorial Hospital had rules.
+Paperwork.
+Administrative process.

 “B-b-b-b-but…”